On This Page:

-Once the instructor for a class requests a Moodle course, students who are enrolled in the class in SPIRE will automatically be added to the roster in Moodle.
+Once the instructor for a class requests a Moodle course, students who are registered in the class in SPIRE will automatically be added to the roster in Moodle.
 Moodle course rosters are updated automatically each hour with enrollment data from SPIRE.

 Note: There may be up to a 1 hour delay between when a student registers for a course in SPIRE and when that student appears in the Moodle roster.

 To access a course in Moodle, 5-College students must:

 - Be registered in SPIRE for the course.

 - Log in to Moodle using their NetID (IT Account username) and password.

-Note: 5-College students who are enrolled in a UMass course will be sent a NetID (IT Account username) and password via email as soon as their enrollment appears in SPIRE.
+Note: 5-College students who are registered in a UMass course will be sent a NetID (IT Account username) and password via email as soon as their registration appears in SPIRE.
 More about IT Accounts.

 - If a student has no courses that use Moodle, they will be able to log in to Moodle but will not see any courses listed under My courses.

 Moodle courses may be hidden from students until the instructor releases them.
-Most Moodle courses are automatically released to students three days prior to the first day of classes.
+Most Moodle courses are automatically released to students one business day prior to the first day of classes.
 However, Moodle gives instructors the ability to hide or show their courses outside of the institutional schedule.
 Instructors can hide courses that are not ready for use, or open courses prior to the beginning of the semester.

 There are a few possible situations that could cause a student who is registered for a course in SPIRE to be unable to access the course in Moodle: